Galway county football team: 2014–present: Management of former players, Walsh and Joyce

-Galway began 2017 with its second consecutive FBD League title in a row.
+Galway began the 2017 season, with its second consecutive FBD League title in a row.
 Ahead of the 2017 National League, Galway had one clear objective — gain promotion to Division 1.
 After six seasons in Division 2, Galway gained promotion after a campaign that yielded five wins, a draw with Cork, and the only loss being a one-point defeat against Meath in Navan.
 In the Division 2 final, Galway played first-placed Kildare.
 After a high scoring second half, Galway defeated Kildare by a scoreline of 0–18 to 0-16, earning a second cup that season and a first win at Croke Park since the 2001 All-Ireland SFC final.

-In the 2017 Connacht SFC semi-final, Galway faced old rivals Mayo at a rain-soaked Pearse Stadium.
-The game was tight, with Mayo appearing to pull away with a win but a plucky Galway performance earned them a place in the Connacht SFC final, by a scoreline of 0–15 to 1-11.
+In the 2017 Connacht SFC semi-final, Galway faced old rivals Mayo at Pearse Stadium.
+The game was tight, with Mayo appearing to pull away with a win but Galway ultimately won, on a scoreline of 0–15 to 1-11, to earn them a place in the Connacht SFC final.
 Galway faced Roscommon in a repeat of the previous year; this game was, however, different, with Roscommon running riot during the first half.
 The second half was a much more tense battle but became bad tempered towards the end.
 Roscommon won by a scoreline of 2–15 to 0-12.
-Galway faced Donegal in the final round of the 2017 All-Ireland SFC qualifiers at Markievicz Park, Sligo, which proved to be a one-sided game as Galway improved to blitz a lackluster Donegal by a scoreline of 4–17 to 0–14 and advance to another All-Ireland SFC quarter-final.
+Galway faced Donegal in the final round of the 2017 All-Ireland SFC qualifiers at Markievicz Park, Sligo, which proved to be a one-sided game as Galway defeated Donegal by a scoreline of 4–17 to 0–14 and advance to another All-Ireland SFC quarter-final.
 There, Galway faced Kerry at Croke Park, a team the county had not beaten at that venue since the 1965 All-Ireland SFC final.
 A goal by Kerry forward Kieran Donaghy contributed to a Galway loss by a scoreline of 1–18 to 0–13.

-Galway defeated Mayo, Sligo and Roscommon to win the 2018 Connacht SFC.
+During the 2018 season, Galway defeated Mayo, Sligo and Roscommon to win the Connacht SFC.
 Galway qualified for the 2018 Super 8s (a revised All-Ireland SFC quarter-final as group stage).
 Wins against Kerry and Kildare were followed with a loss to Monaghan.
 Galway qualified for an All-Ireland SFC semi-final meeting with Dublin.
 Galway lost.

-Galway lost the 2019 Connacht SFC final to Roscommon at Pearse Stadium, despite Roscommon being behind by five points at half-time.
+During the 2019 season, Galway lost the Connacht SFC final to Roscommon at Pearse Stadium, despite Roscommon being behind by five points at half-time.
 The 2019 All-Ireland SFC campaign ended after the first game, a loss to Mayo.
 Walsh resigned as manager two months later, after five years in charge.